Hot Springs Railroad: Information

 AKMD operates 138 mi of line in Arkansas consisting of seven disconnected branch lines.
-The AKMD branches were originally part of the Hot Springs Railroad, and later part of the Union Pacific Railroad.
-All branch lines connect (interchange traffic) with Union Pacific Railroad.
-AKMD also interchanges with BNSF in North Little Rock.
+One such AKMD line runs on 33.3 mi of track from Malvern through Jones Mills to Hot Springs, and then on to Mountain Pine.
+The Malvern-to-Hot Springs portion of this line was the Hot Springs Railroad trackage, which was later part of the Union Pacific Railroad.
+All AKMD branch lines connect (interchange traffic) with Union Pacific.
+AKMD also interchanges with the BNSF in North Little Rock.